Suh-1408/Curvetopia/README.md

 - **Regularize Curves**: Fit shapes like circles, ellipses, polygons, and Bézier curves.
 - **Detect Symmetry**: Analyze curves to find symmetrical structures.
 - **Complete Incomplete Curves**: Use techniques to complete curves that have gaps.
+-
+## Functionality
+We have added the epsilon functionality which we can adjust to accurately get the curves.
 ## Steps for Live Implementation
 Web app link : https://colab.research.google.com/drive/1HsRCb3QU92v8knxkAUJ_YTI1Hl_kBPR9
 Steps for Live Demo :